-Applications will go through a multi-stage review process.
+Competitive NOFA applications will go through a multi-stage review process.

-- Stage 1 is a risk assessment utilizing specific criteria to determine if the applicant and proposed projects are eligible and the agency has the required organizational and fiscal capacity. - Stage 2 is a review and scoring process by citizen reviewers and staff. - Stage 3 includes interviews, determination of funding awards by the citizen review committee, and final approval by the Board of County Commissioners.
+- Stage 1 is a risk assessment and application review, utilizing specific criteria to determine if the applicant and proposed projects are eligible and the agency has the required organizational and fiscal capacity.
+IF an application is found not eligible, then the applicant will be notified via email that their project is not eligible and the reason why. - Stage 2 includes a scoring process by citizen reviewers and staff.
+It also includes interviews.

+Stage 3 includes development of funding award recommendations by the citizen review committee, and final approval by the Board of County Commissioners.